 How to find a trustworthy builder

 Selecting a builder is a complicated process and the success of your project relies heavily upon it.
-To help, we've brought together our own advice and guidance; along with a video tutorial.
+To help, we have brought together our own advice and guidance; along with a video tutorial.
 We have also highlighted useful national websites and other tools below.
-We hope that you'll find these resources valuable in making your decision.
+We hope that you will find these resources valuable in making your decision.
 There are a number of resources you can take advantage of to ensure you locate the right builder for your project:

 Protecting your investment

 Your chosen builder will also need to understand their own responsibilities when carrying out your work.
 Serious breaches of health and safety on your project could lead to construction work being stopped and additional work being needed to put things right.
 You may even be prosecuted in the most serious circumstances.
 Here are some points to consider:

 Getting it in writing.
 It is strongly recommended that you use a formal contract, for example the Joint Contracts Tribunal (JCT) Building Contract for home owners / occupiers.
 This will give you invaluable protection should a problem occur when the work starts.

 Health and Safety may often be wrongly overlooked on a small domestic project.
 As a client, you have a number of responsibilities to consider this will include health and safety arrangements along with the competence of your builder.
 Visit the Health and Safety Executive website to find out what you need to know about health and safety if you're working on a building project.

 One way of minimising your risk is to choose a developer that has registered in the Considerate Constructors Scheme (CCS).
 The CCS is a national initiative set up by the construction industry to improve its image and encourage responsible conduct.
 Visit the Considerate Constructors Scheme (CCS) website for more details